-What you need to make it big as a business is outreach, and the ability to convince people to give your brand a shot.
-The rest is dependent on how good you are at what you do and turns out that Harry’s is incredible at providing their services.
+What you need to make it big as a business is an outreach and the ability to convince people to give your brand a shot.
+The rest is dependent on how good you are at what you do, and it turns out that Harry’s is incredible at providing their services.

 The idea was simple; let’s create noise in the market through digital marketing.
 Be it Facebook, Twitter, or email – if you can refer an “x” amount of friends, you can get incremental benefits depending on the number of people you refer.

-What they did right: Harry’s understood its clientele and figured that basic discounts might not work its charm on them.
-Rather, they went forward with the idea of providing physical products for free, to create a connection between the brand’s e-commerce setup and the customers.
+Harry’s understood its clientele and figured that basic discounts might not work their charm on them.
+Rather, they went forward with the idea of providing physical products for free to create a connection between the brand’s e-commerce setup and the customers.

 Think of that as disseminating sample products for people to check them out pre-launch.
-This is the kind of upscale, innovative decision making that helped Harry’s launch a successful referral marketing campaign.
+This is the kind of upscale, innovative decision-making that helped Harry launch a successful referral marketing campaign.

 Evernote was launched in 2008 as a simple note-taking app and has grown ever since into a platform with over 100 Billion worldwide users and a valuation of $1 billion.

-Evernote takes pride in its $0 user acquisition budget.
-Early in their setup, Evernote realized that for their platform to grow, they have to rely on word-of-mouth and that their users will be the best marketing assets to them.
+It takes pride in its $0 user acquisition budget.
+Early in their setup, Evernote realized that they have to rely on word-of-mouth and that their users will be the best marketing assets to them.

-Evernote’s success can be credited to its referral program, which played a central role in helping the company grow and scale, leading to incredible market success.
+Evernote’s referral program deserves credit for its success, which played a central role in helping the company grow and scale, leading to incredible market success.

-Dropbox’s campaign was inspired by PayPal.
+It is inspired by Dropbox’s campaign.
 PayPal used email marketing, content marketing, and IM marketing – yes, IMs were still a thing back then.

-PayPal realized that they were one of the few brands that could actually give direct cash benefits to their users because that’s the primary function of business for PayPal.
+PayPal realized that they were one of the few brands that could actually give direct cash benefits to their users because that’s the primary business function for PayPal.

 They understood the motivations of their target audience and provided what would feel like the most value to their users, direct cash benefits.

-What they did right: Understood that for PayPal’s consumers, the best kind of value is direct cash incentive and kept their rewards simple.
+Understood that the best kind of value for PayPal’s consumers is direct cash incentive and kept their rewards simple.

 Despite having a great client satisfaction rate, the team at Koodoo was looking for something new and fresh, and that’s when they started to execute a referral marketing campaign.

-Initially, they had a 25$ reward within the program but also noted a 5x increase in referrals when they changed that to $50.
+Initially, they had a 25$ reward within the program and noted a 5x increase in referrals when they changed that to $50.

-This was a huge success that helped Koodoo achieve its financial targets and solve their CPA problems.
+This was a huge success that helped Koodoo achieve its financial targets and solve its CPA problems.

-Result: Koodo reduced its cost of customer acquisition (CPA) by 167% and acquired 75,000 new customers through the program in just two years.
+Koodo reduced its customer acquisition cost (CPA) by 167% and acquired 75,000 new customers through the program in just two years.

 Referrals programs have shown incredible results for businesses, but just having a referral program isn’t enough.
 Not every business with a referral program gets a 300% sales increase.